 My therapeutic approach is person-centred and emotion-focused.
 My hope is that we work collaboratively, honouring you as the unique individual that you are.
 I aim to create a safe and inclusive environment where you can be your authentic self, and all parts of you are welcomed and affirmed.
 Through sessions, it is my aim that we can foster self-compassion, explore our

 sense of self and begin releasing the burden of self-judgement.
 I believe through the acknowledgement of our emotions, we can re-connect with our own inner knowing and intuition.

 As a first responder’s spouse, I am particularly interested in working with first responders and their families.
 I have completed training for working with first responders, including Inter-Provincial Occupational Awareness Training as well as Introduction to Trauma Exposed Professionals through Warrior Health.

-I respectfully acknowledge the land which I live and work on is the traditional territory and unceded land of the Kwantlen, Katzie, the Stó:lō Nations.
+I respectfully acknowledge the land on which I live and work is the traditional territory and unceded land of the Kwantlen, Katzie, the Stó:lō Nations.